What Are the Benefits of Cascading Goals?

 Cascading Goals is extremely critical in any organisation today to attain the associated benefits that are to be claimed through effective cascading strategies.
 The benefits of cascading goals include an effective increase in organisational alignment, assure purpose throughout the business, improve employee morale, build a positive organisational culture, increase employee motivation and increase business profitability.
 Each one of these benefits will be expanded on in detail within the following blog.

-That is, it set from the top (organisational goals) are flowed and linked downwards through the departmental goals and further to the team and individual goals.
-These goals are all linked extremely tightly each aiming to achieve a common end goal.
-Likewise, this ensures that everyone within the organisation is working together towards one set of common goals, on the same page and further with the same sense of dedication.
+That is, it set from the top level goals (organizational goal) ,then flowed and linked downwards from top to bottom through the departmental goals and further to the team and individual goals.
+These strategic goals are all linked extremely tightly each aiming to achieve a common end goal.
+Likewise, this ensures that everyone within the organisation is working together towards one set of common goals, stay on track and further with the same sense of dedication.

 Through effectively cascading goals managers can attain the critical benefit of assuring purpose for all employees within the organisation.
 Specifically, this means that employees who work towards completion of their individual goals will obtain a further sense of clarity as they understand the links between the goals they are attaining and how it will contribute to the whole organisation through the utilisation of a goal cascading process.

 Specifically, employees feel as though their contribution is being seen as the goals, they achieve are linked to attaining the bigger organisational goals.
-Moreover, employees begin to feel as though they play a major part of the organisation, likewise, an increase of employee loyalty, feeling wanted, needed and further appreciated for what they complete daily is effectively realised.
+Moreover, employees begin to feel as though they play a major part of the organisation, likewise, an increase of employee engagement, loyalty, feeling wanted, needed and further appreciated for what they complete daily is effectively realised.

 Builds Positive Culture

-This is done whereby employees within the organisation are now able to communicate with one another about the goals they are trying to attain although when talking with another employee, that employee will have the same purpose-driven within their own goals.
-Likewise, this means they can communicate effectively helping one another in achieving their goals and sharing knowledge and resources positively to one another.
+This is done whereby individual employee within the organisation are now able to communicate with one another about the goals they are trying to attain although when talking with another employee, that employee will have the same purpose-driven within their own goals.
+Likewise, this means they can communicate effectively helping one another in achieving their goals and sharing knowledge and resources positively to one another in long term.

 An extremely critical benefit that can be attained through cascading goals within the organisation is a respective increase in employee motivation levels.
 When cascading goals are set up effectively, and employees are presented with their unique goals they may obtain, whilst ensuring that the number of goals presented lies within the achievable range of the employee and is catered to be difficult but not impossible for the employee, the employee will work efficiently to meet the goal successfully.

-If all employee throughout the organisation are working towards a shared and linked goal, the organisation is designed to thrive.
+If all employee goals throughout the organisation are working towards a shared and linked together, the organisation is designed to thrive.
 No employee is likely to wander away from the cascaded goals and in turn, resources are being utilised effectively.
 In turn, this assures that organisations are increasing profitability as employees are working hard to meet goals, increase sales and further not become obsolescent working within the organisation.